-- The Internet now hosts a continual background of probe and infection attempts. - Many of these probes and attacks originate from captured 'zombie' agents (distributed denial of service attack models) - Many attack vectors use already published vulnerabilities - Attacks are mounted both directly (e.g. port probes) and indirectly (e.g. mail-based virii) - SPAM is now some 60% of all Internet Mail, and rising - It has been reported that an advertised /8 sink prefix attracted some 1.2Mbps of probe traffic in mid-2003 http://www.brightmail.com/spamstats.html
+- The Internet now hosts a continual background of probe and infection attempts. - It has been reported that an advertised /8 sink prefix attracted some 1.2Mbps of probe traffic in mid-2003 - Its untraceable.
+Many of these probes and attacks originate from captured 'zombie' agents (distributed denial of service attack models) - Many attack vectors use already published vulnerabilities - Some attacks are launched only hours after the vulnerability - Some attacks are launched more than a decade later - Attacks are mounted both directly (e.g. port probes) and indirectly (e.g. mail-based virii)